 The most interesting part of this observation is that not all of these women had had the typical cervical procedures associated with scar tissue like LEEP, Cone, or Cryo.
 The scar tissue also presented differently in some of these women.
 The women who had the procedures previously mentioned had tight rubber band type scarring on the interior of the cervix.
 Others though had more granular-type scarring.
 I have since heard it described as feeling like a piece of uncooked rice on the outer part of the cervix.
 That leads to the question, do other procedures cause scarring?

-After interviewing several Midwives and ObGyn’s, I believe the answer is “Yes.”
+After interviewing several midwives and Ob/Gyns, I believe the answer is, “Yes.”
 I found that the other women in our small group all had had procedures like a D&C or an IUD placed.
-For both of these procedures, in many cases, a cervical stabilizer (Tenaculum) is used.
+For both of these procedures, in many cases, a cervical stabilizer (such as tenaculum clamp) is used.
 This instrument pierces the cervix while it is being manually dilated.
 This seems to be what causes the granular type scarring.
 Not all women seem to be affected by this type of scarring or maybe some of them don’t get much scarring naturally anyway.
-I have heard a few people share the theory that if a mother gets significant stretch marks, than she has a higher likelihood of scarring.
-Some people naturally produce more Keloids.
+I have heard a few people share the theory that if a mother gets significant stretch marks, then she has a higher likelihood of scarring.
+Some people naturally produce more keloids.
 Keloids are the excess growth of scar tissue at the site of a healed injury.
 This would make sense as to why some people would be affected and others would not.